killtheliterate/dotvim/README.md

 ## Notes
 * To install the included plugins, run :PluginInstall
-* To install Command-T, read [this](http://blog.parkermoore.de/2014/01/02/installing-command-t-with-os-x-mavericks-built-in-vim)
+* To install Command-T, read [this](http://blog.parkermoore.de/2014/01/02/installing-command-t-with-os-x-mavericks-built-in-vim).
+* Set Iterm2 to report itself as xterm-256color.

 #### Drupal Notes
 * Check into https://drupal.org/node/1389448 to see drupalvim stuff